Today I wanted to go over some frequently asked questions I get from women regarding stress and the effect it has on our bodies.

 Question: What is the deal with adrenal fatigue?
 What is it?
 How does it work?
 How can I deal with it?

-Answer: In the last three weeks we have talked about adrenal fatigue and how to overcome it.
-Adrenals are glands that sit on top of your kidneys and are a part of your endocrine system.
-Think of your endocrine system as your main airports.
-The higher the traffic for extended periods of times those airports won’t have time to rest, be cleaned, flights will be delayed, etc.… We need stress to survive but we need to know how to manage and reduce it.
+Answer: Adrenals are glands that sit on top of your kidneys and are a part of your endocrine system.
+Think of your endocrine system as your main airport.
+When airports have high amounts of traffic for extended periods of time, there is no time for cleaning, upgrades, or maintenance.
+Flights will be delayed and the airport won't function properly.

 Question: How can I get better sleep?